girisandeep/calcuchat/README.md

-# flutter_app
+# calcuchat

-A new Flutter application.
+A simple calculator with chat-like UI.

 ## Getting Started